The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/3-securing-api-keys-and-environment-variables.md

 ## Never Use API Keys In The Frontend

 Working with API keys presents a tricky problem.
 We need the API key to exist in our program to access the API's resources, but we need to avoid putting it in a place that can be viewed by the public.
-So, where can we safely use an API key?

 <details><summary><strong>Q: Why is it not a good idea to share your API key?
 What really could go wrong?</strong></summary>